JasperFx/jasper/documentation/documentation/getting_started.md

 <[info]>
-As of Jasper 0.6, the ASP.Net Core integration moved into the Jasper.Http library.
+As of Jasper 0.7, the ASP.Net Core integration was folded right back into the main library with optimized bootstrapping and there is no more "Jasper.Http" library.
 <[/info]>

 While you may certainly build headless services with Jasper, it's pretty likely that you will also want to integrate Jasper into
 ASP.Net Core applications.
-The first step is to add a Nuget dependency on the `Jasper.Http` library to get Jasper's recipes for quick integration.

 If you prefer to use typical ASP.Net Core bootstrapping or want to add Jasper messaging support to an existing project, you can use the `UseJasper<T>()` extension method on ASP.Net Core's `IWebHostBuilder` as shown below: